Prosthetic Options for Symbrachydactyly

 Symbrachydactyly is a congenital condition which presents in different ways, including shortened fingers, missing fingers (see the image below), webbed fingers or possibly a congenital amputation above the wrist.
 Some children receive surgery to lengthen fingers or open webspace between fingers to allow for better use of their hand.
 Over the years, we have had many patients who have symbrachydactyly, including teenagers with the condition who have decided that a prosthesis would be helpful for their lives, sometimes because they are interested in sports or weightlifting.

 There have been significant advancements made in the world of partial hand prosthetic devices in the past 10 years.
 For a long time, individuals with partial hand limb differences had to "make do" and live without a prosthesis due to the limited options available to them.
 Thankfully, that is not the case anymore!
 Both Naked Prosthetics and Point Designs make multi-positional digits that can attach to a socket that goes over someone’s hand, like in the picture above.
-You can also see how the prostheses work for a couple of our patients in the videos below.

-In the second video, Hayes is wearing the "open concept" device that his prosthetist fit him with – you can see it better in the picture below.
+One of our patients, Hayes, has an "open concept" device that his prosthetist fit him with – you can see it better in the picture below.
 Instead of creating a socket that goes over the patient's hand entirely, there's a space for Hayes hand to interact and feel his environment – but he still gets the benefit of the prosthesis to hold objects.

 There are other options as well, including body-powered devices, myoelectric devices and cosmetic prosthetic options.
 You can learn more about partial hand devices and their advancements in our article Better Choices for People with Partial Hand and Finger Loss, and you can watch our patients use them in our article Finger and Partial Hand Devices in Action.